rezasardari/go-challenge/README.md

 - Endpoints:
   - Endpoint for archiving expired data: this endpoint is used to remove the expired data from the cache.
 A job in Kubernetes is defined to call this endpoint periodically.
   - Endpoint for updating cache: this endpoint is used to update the number of users in each segment in the cache.
 A job in Kubernetes is defined to call this endpoint periodically.
-  - Endpoint for retrieving user count in a specific segment: this endpoint is used to retrieve the number of users in a specific segment from the cache.
+  - Endpoint for retrieving user count in a specific segment: this endpoint is used to retrieve the number of users in a specific segment from the cache or postgres.
-  - Endpoint for storing new pairs of user and segment: this endpoint is used to store the new pairs of user and segment in the cache.
+  - Endpoint for storing new pairs of user and segment: this endpoint is used to store the new pairs of user and segment in the cache and postgres.
 - Load Balancer
 - Postgres